What is Bidirectional LSTM (BiLSTM)?

 Break down the diagram

-The illustration visualizes the architecture of a Bidirectional LSTM (BiLSTM) network, highlighting how input sequences are processed simultaneously in forward and backward directions before producing output sequences.
+The illustration visualizes the architecture of a Bidirectional LSTM network, highlighting how input sequences are processed simultaneously in forward and backward directions before producing output sequences.
 This structure enables the model to capture past and future context for each element in the input.

 Input Sequence